enginooby-academics/unity-design-patterns-in-depth/Assets/Design Patterns/Visitor/Case Study 1 - Shape Calculators/README.md

 ## Case Study 1: Shape Calculators
 Supposedly, we have implemented different type of procedural shapes (i.e cube, sphere, cylinder).
-Now we want to write algorithms to calculate some math figures of generated shapes (e.g, surface, area, volume).
+Now we want to write algorithms to calculate some math figures of generated shapes (e.g, surface are, diameter, volume).

 ### Naive Aproaches
 Calculating methods is written directly inside in each procedural shape class.